dojo/dojo.io/site/source/_posts/2017/11/17-Dojo-2-Beta-4/Announcing-Dojo-2-beta-4.md

 }
 ```

 The `classes` property is now just an array of strings.
-Also we think that the mixed in method `theme()` is a lot more clear on what you are doing instead of `classes()`.  _Fixed_ classes are simply added to the array, instead of being supplied to a chained function.
+Also the mixed in `.theme()` method more clearly express intent over the former `.classes()` name.  _Fixed_ classes are simply added to the array, instead of being supplied to a chained function.

 The testing tooling (`@dojo/test-extras/harness`) has been updated to reflect these changes, making it easier to test widgets.  `Themeable` was renamed to `Themed` for improved mixin semantics.